ASO BY CATEGORY

 A practical sequence for the most creative-driven, highest-volume category.

-- Define your genre + theme.
-Pin down the precise genre, core mechanic, and theme of your game — this is the root of your entire keyword set.
+1. Define your genre + theme.
+Pin down the precise genre, core mechanic, and theme of your game.
+This is the root of your entire keyword set.

-- Win on creative.
-Invest the most in the icon and first one or two screenshots — they carry the install in games — and a short, punchy preview that shows the core loop.
+4. Win on creative.
+Invest the most in the icon and the first one or two screenshots, which carry the install in games, plus a short, punchy preview that shows the core loop.

 Frequently asked questions